-2021 Intermountain Junior Science & Humanities Symposia
+2023 Intermountain Junior Science & Humanities Symposia

 Students submit their research papers, and the top 18 are selected to present their work in a competitive symposium format, and up to 42 more will be selected to present non-competitive poster.
 Teachers of selected students may also attend.
 Events will include lab tours, a keynote speaker presentation, plus welcome and awards banquet dinners.
 Teachers are invited to participate in discussion about engaging students in STEM.

-The top 3 winners are awarded scholarships of $2,000, $1,500, and $1,000.
+- The top 3 winners from each region are awarded scholarships of $2,000, $1,500, and $1,000.

-Top 5 advance to the National JSHS
+- Top 5 advance from each region to the National JSHS.

 The Junior Science and Humanities Symposia (JSHS) Program promotes original research and experimentation in the sciences, engineering, and mathematics at the high school level and publicly recognizes students for outstanding achievement.
 By connecting talented students, their teachers, and research professionals at affiliated symposia and by rewarding research excellence, JSHS aims to widen the pool of trained talent prepared to conduct research and development vital to our nation.
 The top finishers at IJSHS earn the opportunity to advance to the National JSHS.

 We are currently planning on hosting the 2023 IJSHS live but will switch to a virtual event in order to keep our finalists, volunteers, judges and staff safe during the ongoing coronavirus pandemic if need be.

 Montana Technological University

 2023 Intermountain Junior Science & Humanities Symposia.